chroline/well_app/README.md

   - 🚨 Currently, notifications aren't working on macOS.
 This is a known issue that we working to resolve!
 - The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.

+For more information on the technologies that power the Well app, check out the [Tech Stack](https://github.com/chroline/well_app/wiki/Tech-Stack) page on our wiki.

 # ✍️ Contributing

 Interested in contributing to the Well app project?
 Thanks so much for your interest!
 We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.